Tag Archives: Ownerless groups policy

 TBC…

-Ownerless Microsoft 365 groups in large environments
+Ownerless Microsoft 365 groups policy in large environments

 Usually Microsoft 365 group can be created by anyone in your org as part of creation a team, Yammer community, Outlook group, SharePoint site etc. If the group owner lefts the company and account got deleted – the group became ownerless.